-So this therefore if I multiplied by V here I should be multiplied by V here also to the right R= delta n/tau VR= delta n by tauV which is also =i/e I could written here, so we have delta n=i/etau/V. Now I am taking the last 2 here and delta n=i/etau, what is V?
-V is the volume of the active region where recombination is taking place, so this volume this V= lengthwidththickness, what is l?
-Let me show here l is the length of this region.

-Please see, current is flowing here there is a current i which is flowing through the device, I can show with respect to this or with respect to this, the current is flowing there i, this is the length of the device, what is the width of the device if I reduce the electrode then effective width is only this, this is the width of the device so this is w the width of the device, because V here stands for the volume where recombination is taking place.
+So, this therefore, if I multiplied by V here, I should multiply by V here also to the righ R is equal to delta n divided by tau, V into R is equal to delta N divided by tau into V which is also equal to i by e.
+I could written i by e here.
+So, we have delta N is equal to i by e into tau divided by V. Now, I am taking the last two here and delta N is equal to i by e by V into tau.
+What is V?
+V is the volume of the active region where recombination is taking place.
+So, this volume this V is equal to length into width into thickness.
+What is 1?
+Let me show here.
+I is the length of this region.
+Please see, current is flowing here there is a current i which is flowing through the device.
+I can show with respect to this or with respect to this, the current is flowing there I, this is the length, length of the device.
+What is the width of the device?
+If I reduce the electrode then, effective width is only this.
+This is the width of the device.
+So, this is w, the width of the device.
+This is the width of the device because the v here stands for the volume where recombination is taking place.
+Therefore, recombination is taking place only here.

-Therefore, recombination is taking place only here, so the length of the region multiplied by width and what is d? d is the thickness of this region the active region, so d is thickness of the active region that is thickness of the active region, w is the width of the region of the recombination region which is approximately= the width of the electrode which is in contact here the width of the electrode which is in contact approximately equal to.

-And I is of course the length of the region, now when we talked about double heterostructures I have already discussed the importance of the d, by taking a small d of 0.1 micrometer or 0.2 micrometer you are able to confine the carriers to a small region, and therefore, you could increase the density current the carrier density delta n by reducing d.
+So, length of the region multiplied by width and what is d? d is the thickness of this region, the active region.
+So, I so, d is thickness of active region.
+That is thickness of the, thickness of active region, thickness of the active region; v w is the width of the region of the recombination region, which is approximately equal to the width of the electrode which is in contact here.
+The width of the electrode which is in contact approximately equal to and I is of course, the length of the region.
+Now, when we talked about double hetero structure I have already discussed the importance of d.
+By taking a small d of 0.1 micrometer or 0.2 micrometer you are able to confined the carriers to a small region and therefore, you could increase the density current the carrier density delta n by reducing d.
+If that is the case so, let me write this again expression here.

-If that is the case, so let me write this again expression here delta n = i/etau/lwd, for a given current i delta n can be large if any of these 3 ore all these 3 could be as small as possible.
-So d we have reduced thickness of the active region that is reduced therefore, delta n increases for the same current, in comparison to homojunction, homojunction LEDs w is the width of this here, and by reducing the transverse dimension of the electrode we have effectively reduced w.

-And therefore, delta n can become larger, we could of course reduce 1 also, if we reduce 1 the volume where light is generated becomes very small, and therefore, you have to strike a balance in general you could reduce all the 3 to get a large delta n for the same current, but d and w can be reduced without losing much, whereas if you reduce 1 the entire volume reduces, w reducing will also help us to get a beam from this LED.
+Delta n is equal to i by e into tau divided by l into w into d.
+For a given current i delta n can be large if, any of this three or all these three would be as small as possible.
+So, d we have reduced thickness of the active region.
+That is reduced therefore, delta n increases for the same current in comparison to homo junction.
+Homo junction LED's; w is the width of this here and by reducing transverse dimensions of the electrode, we have effectively reduce w and therefore, delta n can become larger.
+We could of course, reduce l also if you reduce l, the volume where light is generated becomes very small and therefore, you have to strike a balance in general you could reduce all the three to get a large delta n for the same current, but d and w can be reduced without losing much.
+Whereas, if you reduce l the entire volume reduces; w reducing will also help us to get a beam from the this LED, otherwise you will get a strip over which emission takes place.